shamilatesoglu/AutoCompute/README.md

 ```
 giving the reason.

-If too many calculations are the same set of constraints, they can be defined only once, before the inputs, using `constraints` keyword:
+If too many calculations depends on the same set of constraints, they can be defined only once, before the inputs, using `constraints` keyword:
 ```
 constraints z_constraint {
     z > 5, "The variable z must be greater than 5".